clamsproject/mmif/specifications/samples/everything/index.md

 ### EAST and Tesseract

-EAST adds bounding boxes aonchored to the text document with id=m1 using pixles as the unit:
+EAST adds bounding boxes anchored to the text document with id=m1 using pixles as the unit:

 ```json
 {